Riku Miura: 2022–23 season: World, Grand Prix Final, and Four Continents champions

 With principal rivals Knierim/Frazier not attending the 2023 Four Continents Championships in favour of Art on Ice shows, Miura/Kihara entered the event as heavy favourites for the gold medal.
-Miura fell on a downgraded triple toe jump attempt in the short program, but the team still won that segment by a margin of 2.80 points over Canadians Stellato/Deschamps.
-Miura attributed the mistake to nervousness, but said she was pleased that even with the error they had scored over 70 points.
-Miura/Kihara won the free skate as well, albeit narrowly over Chan/Howe, with some jump errors and Kihara visibly struggling with low oxygen levels due to the high mountain location in Colorado Springs.
+Miura fell on a downgraded triple toe jump attempt in the short program, but the team still won the segment by a margin of 2.80 points over Canadians Stellato/Deschamps.
+Miura attributed the mistake to nervousness, but said she was pleased that even with the error, they had scored over 70 points.
+Miura/Kihara also won the free skate, narrowly ahead of Chan/Howe, despite some jump errors and Kihara visibly struggling with low oxygen levels due to the high altitude in Colorado Springs.
 They won the gold medal, another first for a Japanese pair.

-The 2023 World Championships were held on home ice in Saitama, with Miura/Kihara enters as one of the title favourites.
-They won the short program by a wide margin over Knierim/Frazier, clearing the 80-point threshold for the first time in their careers, which Miura described as "our goal for this season" afterward.
-They finished second in the free skate, Miura having doubled a planned triple jump and fallen on a throw, but remained comfortably in first place overall and took the gold medal.
-Miura/Kihara became the first Japanese World pairs champions, as well as the first team to complete the "grand slam" in pairs in almost a decade.
+The 2023 World Championships were held on home ice in Saitama, with Miura/Kihara entering as one of the title favourites.
+They won the short program by a wide margin over Knierim/Frazier, clearing the 80-point threshold for the first time in their careers with a score of 80.72, which Miura described as "our goal for this season" afterward.
+They placed second in the free skate after Miura doubled a planned triple jump and fell on a throw, but remained comfortably in first place overall to win the gold medal.
+Miura/Kihara became the first Japanese World pairs champions, as well as the first team in almost a decade to complete the "grand slam" in pairs.

-Miura/Kihara joined Team Japan for the 2023 World Team Trophy in Tokyo.
-They finished second in the short program after Miura had a difficult jump landing.
-In the free skate, Miura doubled her planned triple jump, and they finished second in that segment as well.
+Miura/Kihara represented Team Japan for the 2023 World Team Trophy in Tokyo.
+They placed second in the short program after Miura had a difficult jump landing.
+In the free skate, Miura doubled a planned triple jump, and they again finished second in that segment.
 Team Japan won the bronze medal overall.